 Paraskevas Adamis was appointed National Member for Greece in September 2017.
 Mr Adamis earned a Bachelor’s degree in law from the University of Athens, followed by two Master’s degrees, one in law and one in terrorism studies, followed by an LL.M. and a Ph.D. in criminology.
 His career in law began in 1990 as a judicial officer in the Greek Air Force in Athens, followed by seven years of private law practice.
 In 2000, he became a public prosecutor, and was promoted to Chief Prosecutor in 2009, serving until 2016, at which time he became Chief Prosecutor for S.I.Re.N.E., the Police Office for International Cooperation within the Greek Ministry of the Interior, until his appointment to Eurojust.
 Mr Adamis was chosen as Prosecutor of the Year in 2011 by the International Association of Prosecutors (IAP), of which he is a member.
 He has written many speeches and papers on legal topics, as well as two books, one on hooliganism and one on responding to new religious terrorism.

 Josip Čule has been the National Member for Croatia since September 2013.
 He previously served as Eurojust Liaison Prosecutor for Croatia.
-Mr Čule has more than 29 years’ experience working within Croatia’s justice system.
+Mr Čule has more than 34 years’ experience working within Croatia’s justice system.
 He concluded his law studies in Split in 1981 and passed the Bar exam in 1986 before going on to become Court Advisor at the County Court of Split.
 In 1991, he became a judge at the Criminal Department at the County Court in Split and Deputy President of the same court.
 At the County Court, he worked as an investigative judge, trial judge, appeals judge and judge in juvenile cases, and was associated with the Law Faculty in Split.
 In 2005, he was appointed Deputy Attorney General and at the same time contact point for Eurojust in Croatia.
-From 2006 to 2010 and currently, Mr Čule has been President of the State Attorney Council, a specialised body responsible for disciplinary measures and the appointment of prosecutors.
-In 2008, he was appointed Head of the International Legal Assistance and Cooperation Unit in Croatia.
-This special unit was also involved in the organisation of cooperation between the regions of the former Yugoslavia.
-Mr Čule is a Member of the Executive Committee of the International Association of Prosecutors.
+From 2006 to 2014, Mr Čule was President of the State Attorney Council, a specialised body responsible for disciplinary measures and the appointment of prosecutors.
+From 2008 to 2014,he was Head of the International Legal Assistance and Cooperation Unit in the State Attorney’s Office of the Republic of Croatia.
+This special unit was also involved in fostering cooperation between the States of the former Yugoslavia.
+Mr Čule is a Member and Vice-President of the Executive Committee of the International Association of Prosecutors.

 Katerina Loizou has been the National Member for Cyprus since September 2004.
 She worked in private practice as a lawyer before entering the Attorney General’s office in 2002.
 Ms Loizou serves as a counsel of the Republic in Nicosia.